Troubleshooting / Function Execution Timeout

 Here, the reqCost

-field represents the time (in milliseconds) from the start of the function execution until it was killed.
+field indicates the time (in milliseconds) from the start of the function execution until it was killed.

 Possible causes and solutions: